slovensko-digital/autogram/README.md

 Currently, we support commonly used cards and their drivers:
 - Any PKCS#11 compatible card (by setting a path to driver)
-- Native support: Slovak ID card (eID client), I.CA SecureStore, MONET+ ProID+Q, Gemalto IDPrime 940
+- Native support: Slovak ID card (eID client), Czech ID card (eObčanka) I.CA SecureStore, MONET+ ProID+Q, Gemalto IDPrime 940

 Adding more cards is relatively easy as long as they use PKCS#11.